isaacdnew/slide-whistle-tuner/README.md

-# Slide Whistle Tuner
+# SlideSnap: a pitch-corrected slide whistle

 My individual project for MAE 3780 (Mechatronics) at Cornell.
-This code is designed to physically correct the pitch of the physical part of the project, a slide whistle with a corrective servo.
+This code is designed to physically correct the pitch of the slide whistle by rotating a servo.
 The result?
 A slide whistle with something like AutoTune.